Jorge Soler Player Props: Marlins vs. Guardians

-On Friday, Jorge Soler (.273 batting average in his past 10 games, with four doubles, two home runs, six walks and four RBI) and the Miami Marlins play the Cleveland Guardians, whose starting pitcher will be Zach Plesac.
-First pitch is at 7:10 PM ET.
+The Miami Marlins, including Jorge Soler (hitting .273 in his past 10 games, with four doubles, two home runs, six walks and four RBI), take on starter Shane Bieber and the Cleveland Guardians at Progressive Field, Saturday at 3:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Giants.

 Jorge Soler Game Info & Props vs. the Guardians